Kong/lua-resty-events/README.md

 `syntax: ok, err = ev:publish(target, source, event, data)`

-Will post a new event. `target`, `source` and `event` are all strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the cjson or other module.
+Will post a new event. `target`, `source` and `event` are all strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the LuaJIT string buffer serializer and cJSON (legacy).

 The `target` parameter could be: